svsamsonov/ex2mcmc_new/README.md

       - [Sampling trajectories (CIFAR10)](#sampling-trajectories-cifar10)
     - [Citation](#citation)

-### Sampling from GAN as Energy-Based Models with MCMC
+### Sampling from GAN as Energy-Based Model with MCMC

 Metrics: